rhertzog/distro-tracker/docs/setup/setup.rst

 Requirements
 ------------

-The Package Tracking System currently depends on the following Python packages:
+The Package Tracking System currently depends on the following Debian packages:

-- Django
+- python-django (>= 1.5)
-- requests
+- python-requests
-- django-jsonfield
+- python-django-jsonfield
 - python-debian
 - python-apt
 - python-gpgme

 For Python2.7, the following additional packages are required:

-- mock
+- python-mock

 .. _database_setup: